The Clock Watcher: Plot

-A pair of eyes look through the lid of the box, then suddenly pop out and Donald finds that it turns out to be a Jack-in-the-box character; he proceeds to play with Jack.
-When the boss tells him not to play with toys, he gets angry and has trouble with Jack in various ways and has trouble wrapping the box with Jack, who refuses to go back in.
-He uses a vise clamp to hold Jack down in order to put him back in the box.
+A pair of eyes look through the lid of the box, then suddenly pop out and Donald finds out it's a Jack-in-the-box character; he proceeds to play with Jack and hugs him.
+When the boss tells him not to play with toys, he gets angry and has trouble with Jack in various ways.
+He tries wrapping the box with Jack, who refuses to go back in and while Donald Duck tries to eat his lunch, the Jack in the box Donald is sitting on bulges up and breaks open causing Donald to slide across the table through gift boxes until his beak hits the grain hopper toy dumping sand on his beak.
+In the next scene after freeing himself from the gift boxes he was stuck in, he uses a vise clamp to hold Jack down in order to put him back in the box.

 He gets annoyed by the speaker horn and solves the problem by shoving a rubber ball in the speaker.
-The speaker shoots out the ball as Donald is trying to have his pie, and quickly dodges the ball, but is not fast enough to jump out of the way when the ball hits the clamp and forces Jack in his box to spring out and hit Donald into his pie piece.
+The speaker shoots out the ball as Donald is trying to have his pie, and he quickly dodges the ball, but is not fast enough to jump out of the way when the ball hits the clamp and forces Jack in his box to spring out and hit Donald into his pie piece.

 He then decides to tie down the Jack-in-the-box and hold him down by hammering stakes in the floor, only to hear that Jack in his box has gotten free of the stakes, before Donald looks out the window and is surprised that Jack went through the floor.

-He then tries to pull Jack's head out, but ends up getting pulled into the box, then gets trapped inside, trying to wrestle with Jack until he finally gets free, but finds that Jack has stolen his blue shirt and hat while Donald Duck is wearing Jack's accordion-like clown costume, neck ruffle and nightcap.
+He then tries to pull Jack's head out, but ends up getting pulled into the box, then gets trapped inside, trying to wrestle with Jack until he finally gets free, only to find that Jack has stolen his blue shirt and hat while Donald Duck is wearing Jack's accordion-like clown costume.

 He complains until the boss announces that it is quitting time.
 This excites him, until the boss tells Donald that he has to stay and wrap a few more packages.
-Donald gets angry and dashes upstairs to beat up his boss.
-He breaks the speaker pipe in the process before he quits the job.
+Finally having enough, Donald angrily dashes upstairs to attack his boss, breaking the speaker pipe in the process and quitting the job.